sroberts/sroberts.github.io/_posts/2014-05-13-using-robots-to-fight-bad-guys.md

 | VirusTotal | Hash, URLs, IP Addresses | virustotal hash abcd1234, virustotal ip 1.2.3.4, & virustotal ip example.com |
 | Yara | Generates template for creating Yara rules. | yara-template |

+These all require addressing Hubot directly, either by using the bots given name or an alias.
+So for me that would be ```hubot shodan openssh``` or ```! yara-template```.
+Both of those can be configured during setup.

 ## Writing Hubot Scripts
 Hubot scripts are written in CoffeeScript.
 CoffeeScript is basically a higher level language that compiles to JavaScript and is then interpreted by Node.js.